holo-q/holocord/ARCHITECTURE.md

-# LLMCord Architecture & Future Development Threads
+# HoloCord Architecture & Future Development Threads

 ## Current State
 A Discord bot system enabling multi-model AI conversations through virtual users (webhook-based AI personas).
 Models from OpenRouter can be dynamically added as Discord users that respond to mentions.